JustKitting/RWKV-LM/RWKV-v7/train_temp/README.md

 But the price to pay is there is no good simple "RWKV-7 layer" because a pytorch layer can't make sure itself is using correct init and hyperparameters.

 So if you need to use RWKV-7 for another task, please study train_temp code (only several hundred lines) and change it to suit you.

+### Training on The Pile (streaming JSONL)

+If you already have the EleutherAI Pile shards as `.jsonl.zst` files (for example under `/mnt/TrainingData/Training/EleutherAI_ThePile_v1/pile/train`), you can launch the RWKV-7 Pile recipes directly without converting to binidx.
+The helper scripts `demo-training-prepare-v7-pile.sh` and `demo-training-run-v7-pile.sh` now default to that location and use the streaming dataloader.
+Adjust the `DATA_ROOT` variable in each script if your copy of the dataset lives elsewhere.
+The scripts will also check that the tokenizer vocabulary (`../rwkv_vocab_v20230424.txt`) is available before starting.

+#### 0.36B training recipe (Chinchilla aligned)

+- Scripts now target a ~0.36 B parameter RWKV-7 (18 layers × 1024 width, `ctx_len=4096`).
+The output directory defaults to `out/L18-D1024-x070` so the larger experiments remain untouched.
+- Stage 1 (`demo-training-prepare-v7-pile.sh`) streams The Pile, builds an initial checkpoint with `micro_bsz=1`, bf16 precision, and gradient checkpointing enabled to keep memory low during the one-off init pass.
+- Stage 2 (`demo-training-run-v7-pile.sh`) runs from scratch with `micro_bsz=24`, `ctx_len=4096`, and `epoch_steps=1000`.
+With 80 mini-epochs this covers ≈7.9 B tokens (`4096 × 24 × 1000 × 80`), matching the Chinchilla guideline of ~20 tokens per parameter.
+- Warmup spans 1500 steps and the optimizer uses `(β₁, β₂) = (0.9, 0.997)`.
+Checkpoints drop every 5 mini-epochs (~0.49 B tokens).
+DeepSpeed bucket sizes stay at 200 MB to keep communication efficient.
+- The tokenizer remains `rwkv_vocab_v20230424.txt` (≈65 k entries); consequently both scripts set `--vocab_size 65536`.
+- After training you can sample using `tools/generate.py`; it now defaults to the 18×1024, `ctx_len=4096` configuration and pads sequences to keep the CUDA kernel happy.

 RWKV-7 weight example for 1.5B (L24-D2048, vocab 65536):
 | name                | shape         | comment      | initialization  |